microprediction/timemachines/CONTRIBUTE.md

 # Time-machines contributors guide

 You may ask yourself, "Well, how did I get here?"
 And you may ask yourself, "How do I work this?".
+And you may find yourself behind the wheel of a large automobile.

-Okay enough 80's rock.
+But enough 80's rock.
 Chances are you're here because you reached out to connect on Linked-In and you have some manner of time-series or quantitative interest so I sent you an invite.
 And now you find yourself in a conspiracy aimed at upending artisan data science by unleashing a billion little reward-seeking algorithms into a micro-economy, commoditizing repeated quantitative tasks of all kinds, and making data scientists look like fools.

-Oh never mind.
-Let's start with "Hello, we hope you are interested in helping us create free open short term prediction of anything for anyone."
+Hello, we hope you are interested in helping us create free open short term prediction of anything for anyone.

 ## Goals

-The goals of the timemachines package (and other related repos):

    - Make available a large slew of fully autonomous univariate forecasting functions with sequence-to-sequence signature ("skaters")
    - Evaluate them continuously over fresh, live, diverse real-world timeseries (search "time-series Elo ratings")